jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 But these are **preliminary** research studies.
 And they included mostly white participants from our local Madison community.
 Personal sensing algorithms trained on these participants would be unlikely to work well with black and brown patients or patients from rural communities.

-Personal sensing algorithms must be trained on diverse samples of patients or the algorithms' predictions and recommendations will be biased toward the needs of the majority and their use may exacerbate rather than reduce existing mental healthcare disparities.
+Personal sensing algorithms must be trained on diverse samples of patients or their use may exacerbate rather than reduce existing mental healthcare disparities.
 Our **current studies** now specifically recruit for racial, ethnic, and geographic diversity across the entire United States.

 ---